-These studies have given new dimension to agriculture research.
+Studies have given new dimension to agriculture research.
 Now, in many countries the managers of agriculture resources are the people who are trained in western countries.
 So if the manager become familiar with the culture and environment roots of indigenous system of resource management, they won't do mistake.
 Indigenous agriculture is based on cooperation of farmer with nature.
 Recently researchers of ecological agriculture have more attention to these systems.
 The result of these studies is important from two sides:

-- 1- At the first, in the process of agriculture renovation in the third world that is indeed unavoidable, the indigenous agriculture local methods knowledge and management of agriculture resources is to be destroyed and simultaneity environmental regions are on the verge of destruction.
-Modern agriculture prefers huge profit from resources and didn't pay attention to environmental, cultural, social and economic varieties of traditional agriculture.
+1- At the first, in the process of agriculture renovation in the third world that is indeed unavoidable, the indigenous agriculture knowledge and local methods in management of agriculture resources is to be destroyed and simultaneity environmental regions are on the verge of destruction.
+Modern agriculture prefers huge profit from resources and didn't pay attention to environmental, cultural, social economic varieties of traditional agriculture.
 So incongruities of agriculture development plans are not compatible with rural needs and talents and also rural conditions.
-By recognizing indigenous agriculture features such as traditional classification for identifying plant and animal species and indigenous using of practices simultaneous cultivation of compatible crops, we can get useful information about suitable ways for agriculture.
-Surely these guidelines will be more compatible with rural needs and agriculture environmental features of each region and won't be reckless to social, economic and environmental complex issues (Appleton and Jeans, 1995). - studying 2- Second. with indigenous agriculture we can get points that will help us to design the same systems in industrial countries.
-Sustainable agriculture which is taken from indigenous systems will remedy the shortcoming of modern agriculture.
-In a single-product of modern farm, life circles of nature has changed by using chemical poison that give no chance for using principles of ecological agriculture.
+Byrecognizing indigenous agriculture features such as traditional classification for identifying plant and animal species and using of indigenous practices like simultaneous cultivation of compatible crops,

+- we can get useful information about suitable ways for agriculture.
+Surely these guidelines will be more compatible with rural needs and agriculture and environmental features of each region and won't be reckless to social, economic and environmental complex issues (Appleton and Jeans, 1995). - Second, with studying indigenous agriculture we can get points that will help us to design the systems in industrial countries. same Sustainable agriculture which is taken from indigenous systems will remedy shortcoming of modern agriculture.
+In a singleproduct of modern farm, life circles of nature has changed by using chemical poison that give no chance for using principles of ecological agriculture.
 But completeness (evolution) of culture and environment is the result of local agricultural systems (Ahmed, 2000).
-In indigenous agriculture, variety alternation of cultivation make minimize the possibility of farming products destruction.
+In indigenous agriculture, variety and alternation of cultivation make minimize the possibility of farming products destruction.
 Although these systems have resources limitation, but they use of learning advantage and intellectual ways for use of animals, soil and compatible farm species.
 For this reason, researchers of ecological agriculture know these systems as unexampled kinds to specify constant static scales for agriculture activities.
 In industrial countries they use of these scales for designing and managing ecological production systems (Emadi and Amiri Ardekani, 2004).